npabramovich/reporting-1/README.md

 ![Asks](docs/screenshots/asks.png)

-## AI Analyst
+## Analyst

-The AI Analyst is an interactive chat interface available on every page — company detail, portfolio dashboard, investments, asks, and notes.
-It acts as a senior venture capital analyst with full access to your data, answering questions, surfacing insights, and helping you prepare for board meetings and IC discussions.
+The Analyst is an interactive chat interface available on every page — company detail, portfolio dashboard, investments, asks, and notes.
+Powered by AI, it acts as a senior venture capital analyst with full access to your data, answering questions, surfacing insights, and helping you prepare for board meetings and IC discussions.

+> The Analyst feature, like all the AI features, are scoped to your LLM API keys, so your interactions, questions, and built context are kept within your AI and your database.

 On a **company page**, the Analyst has access to that company's reported metrics, email content, uploaded documents, previous summaries, investment transactions, portfolio peer comparisons, and your team's internal discussion notes.
 Ask it to analyze performance trends, compare the company to peers, identify risks, draft summaries, or interpret financial data from reports.